josev2046/Vimeo-Bulk-Chapter-Creation-from-CSV/README.md

         * It formats the chapter data into a JSON array suitable for the Vimeo API.
         * It makes an API call to Vimeo's `/videos/{video_id}/chapters/batch` endpoint to add the chapters to the specified video.
         * It handles potential errors during the API call (e.g., network issues, invalid API responses).
-3.  **Error Handling:** The script includes error handling for file not found errors, invalid video IDs in the CSV, and API call failures.
+3.  **Error handling:** The script includes error handling for file not found errors, invalid video IDs in the CSV, and API call failures.
-4.  **Proxy Support:** It checks for proxy environment variables (`http_proxy`, `https_proxy`) and uses them if available.
+4.  **Proxy support:** It checks for proxy environment variables (`http_proxy`, `https_proxy`) and uses them if available.
 This is important for corporate or network environments that use proxies.

 ## Important Notes